 What if my child is too big?

-The rules now refer to age (instead of size, height and weight).
-However, the new laws also acknowledge that there can be wide variations in the height and weight of children of the same age, and therefore children who are too large for the suggested restraint can use the restraint speciﬁed for the next age level.
+The rules refer to age (instead of size, height and weight).
+However, the current laws also acknowledge that there can be wide variations in the height and weight of children of the same age.

 For more information

-The Child Restraint Evaluation Program (CREP) is supported by VicRoads, RACV, TAC, Transport for NSW, NRMA and RACWA and provides guidance and support about how to choose the safest restraint for your child.
+Child Car Seats is supported by Transport for NSW, the NRMA, Royal Automobile Club of Victoria, Transport Accident Commission, VicRoads and Kidsafe Australia, and provides guidance and support about how to choose the safest restraint for your child.
 The program rates child restraints and booster seats according to how well they protect your child in a crash, and how easy they are to use.

-The National Guidelines for the Safe Restraint of Children Travelling in Motor Vehicles have been developed by Neuroscience Research Australia (NeuRA) and Kidsafe – The Child Accident Prevention Foundation of Australia.
+National Child Restraint Guidelines have been developed by Neuroscience Research Australia (NeuRA) and Kidsafe – The Child Accident Prevention Foundation of Australia.

 Other helpful resources include: